Klaleus/crop-tileset/README.md

 Lua script that crops a tileset into individual tiles.

-Please click the ☆ button on GitHub if this repository is useful.
-Thank you!

 ## Installation

 Install libvips, a C library that performs image-related operations: